 Apparently every kid in Vilnius went here frequently on school trips during the Soviet period.
 Nowadays it’s only open for group tours by advance appointment, which isn’t a great sign for Lithuania’s space program.
 But obviously during the Cold War, space studies were much more important.

 The name of the Planetarium also gave us a great little Lithuanian language lesson.
 You can see the word Planetariumas written on the side of the museum.
 Lithuanian borrows words from other languages by adding the suffix -as on the end.
 So we have planetariumas, restaurant is restoranas, and movie is filmas.
 There!
 Now we are all fluent in Lithuanian.

 You might be a little surprised that the last stop on this portion of our 24 hours in Vilnius is…a Radisson Blu Hotel.
 But the design of the hotel, which I shall charitably call ‘fugly’, should clue you in that this is a hold-over from the Soviet period.

-Mindaugas told us that in the USSR, foreign visitors were allowed to visit Lithuania.
+In the USSR, foreign visitors were allowed to visit Lithuania.
 But if they came from Western/capitalist countries, the government monitored them very carefully.
 That’s why most foreign guests had to stay at this hotel.
 There was only one problem.
 The hotel had a serious bug problem, and by bugs, I mean small electronic listening devices.
 That doesn’t sound very pleasant, but it still sounds nicer than bedbugs.
 I’d rather be constantly recorded by Big Brother than have even one bedbug.

 24 Hours in Vilnius Itinerary